mg126e/Project_Backend/design/functional_design.md

            - `deleteUser(user: User): ({} | { error: String })`
                - *Requires:* A User with the given user ID exists.
                - *Effects:* Permanently deletes the User and their stored credentials.
 On failure, returns an error.
+    - **Notes:**
+       - deleteUser and closeProfile will work in a sync together

 - **UserProfile** [User]
    - **Purpose:** Allow users to share their personal info, including a real profile image and key tags for access to running partner features.